facebookresearch/e3b/README.md

 ## Acknowledgements

-This repo is built on the [Torchbeast](https://github.com/facebookresearch/torchbeast) code.
+This repo is built on the [Torchbeast](https://github.com/facebookresearch/torchbeast), [Habitat](https://github.com/facebookresearch/habitat-lab) and [Sample Factory](https://github.com/alex-petrenko/sample-factory) code.
 We also use parts of the [RIDE](https://github.com/facebookresearch/impact-driven-exploration) and [NovelD](https://github.com/tianjunz/NovelD) codebases for baselines.

 ## License